izzat-najah-edu/chat-agent/README.md

 - **AgentService**: This is the core service of the library.
 It formats input data, performs chat completion, and parses the output.

-- **Built-in Formatters and Parsers**: The library comes with built-in JSON formatters (for inputs) and parsers (for outputs).
-More can be added in future updates.
+- **Built-in Formatters and Parsers**: The library comes with built-in JSON & XML formatters (for inputs) and parsers (for outputs).
+More might be added in future updates.

 - **Custom Formatters and Parsers**: A key functionality is that you can implement any custom formatter or parser and use it with an AgentService.